 Appendix 8 – This Appendix includes wet weather WQBELs that are consistent with the assumptions and requirements specified in the TMDLs for Metals in Coyote Creek (located within the jurisdiction of the Los Angeles Water Board).
 This TMDL was promulgated by the USEPA on March 26, 2007.
 The Los Angeles Water Board adopted an implementation plan for the TMDLs through Resolution R13-004.
 The implementation plan establishes compliance deadlines of September 30, 2023 for dry weather discharges and September 30, 2026 for wet weather discharges.
 The WLAs from the Metals TMDLs are expressed as numeric WQBELs that are effective on the effective date of the Order.
-A BMP-based compliance option through an approved Watershed Management Plan is only available to demonstrate compliance with the WQBELs for wet weather discharges, as the compliance deadline for dry weather discharges has passed.
+A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is only available to demonstrate compliance with the WQBELs for wet weather discharges, as the compliance deadline for dry weather discharges has passed.
+The City of Yorba Linda drains partially towards the Coyote Creek watershed.
+Orange County Water District staff have reported that this flow is diverted away from the Coyote Creek watershed and to the Santa Ana River by a gate located in the forebay to Miller Retarding Basin.
+The Basin is located at the southwest corner of the intersection of East Orangethorpe Avenue and North Miller Street.
+When open, the gate allows flows to continue down Carbon Creek where it may enter Coyote Creek.
+As such, the City of Yorba Linda is only subject to the Coyote Creek Metals TMDL requirements if flows are allowed to enter Coyote Creek.

 Appendix 9 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Selenium TMDL for Freshwater in Newport Bay Watershed.
 The Selenium TMDL was first approved by the Santa Ana Water Board on August 4, 2017 in Resolution No. R8-2017-0014 and subsequently approved by OAL on April 19, 2019, and by USEPA on June 20, 2019.
 The compliance deadline of June 20, 2049 for the WQBELs has not yet passed.
+The selenium TMDLs are established and implemented as phased TMDLs based upon a three-part structure: Phase 1 – completed as soon as possible, but no later than 6 years from the effective date of the TMDLs; TMDL Reconsideration - completed as soon as possible, but no later than 8 years from the effective date of the TMDLs; Phase II - completed as soon as possible, but no later than 30 years from the effective date of the reconsidered TMDLs.
 The WLAs from the Selenium TMDLs are expressed as numeric WQBELs that are effective on the effective date of the Order.
 However, the terms of the TMDL allow for compliance with a BMP Strategic Plan designed to attain the CTR-based water column WQBEL.
 The WLAs are used in the BMP Strategic Plan as performance metrics to iteratively evaluate and improve the effectiveness of the Permittees’ projects and programs for the attainment of the WQBELs.
 Unless it is approved as a Watershed Management Plan, the BMP Strategic Plan will not serve as an alternative method of complying with Receiving Water Limitations.